cmacdonnacha/react-boilerplate/README.md

 <h1 align="center">🚀 React Boilerplate 🚀</h1>
 <br>
-<p align="center">This is an opinionated ReactJS boilerplate.
+<p align="center">This is an opinionated ReactJS boilerplate based off of <a href="https://create-react-app.dev/">create-react-app</a>.
 It's not perfect, but it's ideal 👌</p>

 <p align="center">
   <a>